-(1) (a) Any aircraft maintenance organisation may apply to the Authority for a certificate of approval in respect of its activities.
+- (1) (a) An aircraft maintenance organisation in Mauritius shall not commence operations in Mauritius unless it has obtained the prior approval of the Authority. - (b) An aircraft maintenance organisation may make an application to the Authority for the issue, renewal or variation of a certificate of approval in respect of its activities in such form and manner as the Authority may determine. - (c) An application made under subparagraph (b) shall be accompanied by the appropriate fee specified in the Sixteenth Schedule.

-(b) An aircraft maintenance organisation within Mauritius shall obtain the approval of the Authority before commencing operation.

-(2) (a) Any aircraft maintenance organisation outside Mauritius shall not carry out maintenance or modify or repair an aircraft registered in Mauritius unless approval for such work has been given by the Authority.

-(b) In granting an approval under paragraph (a), the Authority may accept, in relation to such organisation, the possession of a certificate of approval issued by the manufacturer of the aircraft, aircraft components or materials and by the competent authority of the State in which the organization is located.

-(3) The Authority shall issue a certificate of approval to an aircraft maintenance organisation, which complies with its approved requirements as to facilities, resources, tools and equipment, data and documentation, and systems of quality control, adequate for the activities applied for.

-(4) The aircraft maintenance organisation shall have in place a maintenance organisation manual approved by the Authority that lays out the processes, procedures and quality systems applicable to its activities.

-(5) (a) A certificate of approval issued by the Authority under this regulation shall be in such form, be subject to such conditions and limitations and contain such particulars as may be determined from time to time by the Authority.
+- (2) (a) Any aircraft maintenance organisation outside Mauritius shall not carry out maintenance or modify or repair an aircraft registered in Mauritius unless approval for such work has been given by the Authority. - (b) In granting an approval under paragraph (a), the Authority may accept, in relation to such organisation, the possession of a certificate of approval issued by the manufacturer of the aircraft, aircraft components or materials and by the competent authority of the State in which the organization is located. - (3) The Authority shall issue a certificate of approval to an aircraft maintenance organisation, which complies with its approved requirements as to facilities, resources, tools and equipment, data and documentation, and systems of quality control, adequate for the activities applied for. - (4) The aircraft maintenance organisation shall have in place a maintenance organisation manual approved by the Authority that lays out the processes, procedures and quality systems applicable to its activities. - (5) (a) Upon receipt of an application made under paragraph (1)(b), the Authority may issue, renew or vary a certificate of approval, as the case may be - - (i) subject to such terms and conditions as the Authority may determine; - (ii) in such form and manner as the Authority may determine.

-(b) A certificate of approval shall, subject to regulation 85, remain in force for such period as may be specified therein, and may be renewed for such further periods and subject to such conditions, including the issue by the authority of satisfactory audit reports, as the Authority may think fit.
+- (b) A certificate of approval shall, subject to regulation 85, remain in force for such period as may be specified therein, and may be renewed within 2 months of the expiry of the approval for such further periods and subject to such conditions, including the issue by the authority of satisfactory audit reports, as the Authority may think fit. - (c) A certificate of approval issued under this regulation may contain such limitations and particulars as may be determined from time to time by the Authority.